Scoring your Credit - How's your FICO?

-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-Raising your credit score
+Raising your FICO score

-Know your FICO
+Getting your FICO score

-Curious about your credit score?
-Give us a call: (303) 650-9400.
+Curious about credit scores?
+Give us a call at (303) 650-9400.